hasura/graphql-engine/README.md

 Hasura GraphQL Engine provides instant GraphQL APIs over the tables and views of any Postgres database.
 It also comes with a fine grained access control layer that helps you restrict the data that can be consumed.

-However, sometimes you might want to have custom logic that is entirely unrelated to the database.
-In such cases, you can do one of the two things:
+However, sometimes you might have to write custom resolvers to capture business logic that is unrelated to the database or needs to execute a custom transaction or write to the database.
-1. Use Postgres events to trigger serverless functions and run your asynchronous logic.
-2. Write custom resolvers and merge them with the Hasura schema.

 In this example, we illustrate how to write custom resolvers and merge them with the Hasura GraphQL Engine.

-We combine Hasura GraphQL Engine's GraphQL API running at `https://bazookaand.herokuapp.com/v1alpha1/graphql` with the following:
+We combine Hasura GraphQL Engine's GraphQL API running at `https://bazookaand.herokuapp.com/v1alpha1/graphql` with the following custom resolvers:

 1. A `hello` query
 2. A `count` query (that returns a counter from another data source )